 The Hot Microphone allows you to talk without pressing the PTT button during Emergency Operation.
 The transmission continues for a provisioned amount of time.
-If configured, pressing the PTT button before the

-Hot Microphone time expires ends the Hot Microphone operation.
+If configured, pressing the PTT button before the Hot Microphone time expires ends the Hot Microphone operation.
 Then normal PTT operation in Emergency group call takes over whereby the transmission is ongoing for the time the PTT button is held.

-Subsequent presses of the programmed Emergency button during the Emergency Operation restart the Hot Microphone transmission.
+Subsequent Emergency button presses during the Emergency Operation restart the Hot Microphone transmission.